 Resources

 Book Recommendations.
 I love reading productivity and self-improvement books, as nerdy as that might sound.
 I’ve read a lot of them.
 Some are really terrible and quite unsociological (e.g., not recognizing the role of structure and putting everything on agency), but others are surprisingly useful.
-There are three books that I can’t strongly recommend enough that I think everyone who wants to get their shit together (and keep their shit together) should read.
+There are three books that I can’t recommend strongly enough; I think everyone who wants to get their shit together (and keep their shit together) should read them.
 They really helped me.
 What I like most about them is their concentration of actionable, high-impact advice.
 These are Arden’s Rewire Your Brain, Elrod’s The Miracle Morning, and Allen’s Getting Things Done.
 These three books are tied for first place.
-As a fourth option, I’d also add Willpower by Baumeister and Tierney.
 Each book occasionally says something cringy, but for the most part, I find them really useful.

-At a second tier, there are a number of books that I found helpful but I can’t quite rank accurately (after a while, a lot of the advice is repetitive, too, so it depends on the order in which you read things—the first book that tells you a common piece of advice can be mind-blowing, but the second book will be less so).
-These include Duhigg’s The Power of Habit, Clear’s Atomic Habits (these two books overlap a bit, but both are useful), Newport’s Deep Work (some of the advice is not terribly practical, depending on your socioeconomic status and family situation), Achor’s The Happiness Advantage, and Tracy’s Eat That Frog (a lot of the best advice in this book has been cannibalized by other books; the Intro, Ch.
+As a third tier, there are a number of books that I found helpful but I can’t quite rank accurately: after a while, a lot of the advice is repetitive, too, so it depends on the order in which you read things—the first book that tells you a common piece of advice can be mind-blowing, but the second book will be less so, and these books are in that category.
+These books include Duhigg’s The Power of Habit (probably one of my most re-read books and a possible candidate for the top tier, but the terrain is just so common), Clear’s Atomic Habits (these two books overlap a bit, but both are very useful), Newport’s Deep Work (some of the advice is not terribly practical, depending on your socioeconomic status and family situation), Achor’s The Happiness Advantage, Branden’s The Six Pillars of Self-Esteem (I know, it’s a very self-help title, but this is a very practical book), and Tracy’s Eat That Frog (a lot of the best advice in this book has been cannibalized by other books; the Intro, Ch.
 1-2, and 9-10 are the most useful, in my view).

 I also really enjoy productivity and writing help books written for academics and occasionally for a broader audience.
 These are my favorites: